'I'm not guilty': Ohio lawmaker disputes effort to expel him - WHIZ News

 The last time it happened, the once-powerful Ohio state lawmaker was ultimately never charged, bided his time and then returned to the House and eventually to his second stretch as House speaker.

-Householder made his case Tuesday for not being expelled from his House seat amid a second federal probe after colleagues removed him as speaker and he was re-elected.
-He said definitively that he is innocent.
+Householder made an impassioned case Tuesday for not being expelled as a House member while he awaits the outcome of his criminal case, declaring his innocence and asserting that charges against him do not constitute “disorderly conduct” warranting removal.

+“I have not nor have I ever taken a bribe or solicited or been solicited for taking a bribe,” Householder told a House committee weighing an expulsion resolution, saying he was in “complete shock” when charges were leveled against him.

-“I have never taken a bribe,” the lawmaker told his Republican and Democratic colleagues.
-He made references to the Civil War and how that was the last time the Ohio House expelled a sitting lawmaker.
+Before Republican and Democratic colleagues, Householder made references to the Civil War and how that was the last time the Ohio House expelled a sitting lawmaker, John P. Slough for punching a fellow legislator.

 “To say the resolution pending before this committee is unprecedented is an understatement,” Householder said.
 “Ohioans were traveling around in buggies and carriages the last time the House exercised its authority to expel a member.”